smartsdk/dataModels/validator/README.md

 * `ajv:allErrors`: when `true` check all rules collecting all errors, when `false` return after the first error.
 See [ajv](https://github.com/epoberezkin/ajv) for more details.
 Default value: `true`

 ## Compiling the validator
-Should you want to change the code of the validator, to install your modified version, you  simple need compile it with the following command:
+Should you want to change the code of the validator, to install your modified version, you simply need compile it with the following command:

 ``npm install -g``